 As someone who is older (aging is a privilege!), maintaining the ability to balance and recover quickly if I stumble is very important to me.
 I want to increase the chances of staying independent and active well into my real old years (like my 70’s and beyond–50 doesn’t seem old to me, honestly).
 So I’ll continue to train in ways that may also happen to prepare me for fun, spontaneous “look what I can do!” challenges.

-I invite and encourage you to train for the activities that are meaningful to YOU in a reasonable and sustainable way.
+I encourage you to train for the activities that are meaningful to YOU in a reasonable and sustainable way.

 Interested in starting a structured strength training program for beginners that won’t shame, overwhelm or deplete you?
-Ease Into Movement & Strength at Home is available now via instant download.
+Check out my program, Ease Into Movement & Strength at Home.
+It's available now via instant download.